Remember when hashtags weren’t a thing and the hashtag symbol was only known as the number sign?

 Since Twitter is the fastest-moving platform, you can also use hashtags to your advantage by joining in on trending or popular hashtags.
 Remember to always check what others are saying around the hashtag before you tweet!
 You can also use a tool like Hashtagify to find trending and popular hashtags in your industry.

-LinkedIn is the latest platform to add hashtags to its platform so many content creators are still figuring out the best way to use hashtags on LinkedIn.
+LinkedIn joined the hashtag party by adding clickable hashtags to its platform back in 2016.
+Even so, many content creators are still figuring out how to use a hashtag correctly on LinkedIn.

 Once you’ve found a hashtag that relates to your brand, you can see how many people are following it and see the top or latest posts with those hashtags.